 Assess the Quality of the Explanation, if the article is explanatory Identify the author's thesis.
-Pay attention to how balanced the author's explanation is. - Does he or she present all sides equally so as to avoid clear judgment? - Does the author effectively summarize the sources used?
+Use the following questions to help you determine how balanced the author's explanation is:

+- Do they present all sides equally so as to avoid clear judgment? - Does the author effectively summarize the sources used?
 (Please note that magazine and newspaper writing style does not require the types of in-text citations that we use in our papers).
 Currency Depending on the information you are using, the currency of the site could be vital.
 Check for the date of publication or the date of the latest update.
 Most of the links on a website should also still work; if they no longer do, that may be a sign the site is too out of date to be useful.
 Relevance Perhaps the article is interesting or easy to read.
 But is there something about the text itself or its context that makes it useful for your assignment?
 This page contains material from "About Writing: A Guide" by Robin Jeffrey, OpenOregon Educational Resources, Higher Education Coordination Commission: Office of Community Colleges and Workforce Development is licensed under CC BY 4.0